 As a medical student, one of the biggest hurdles you’ll face is the United States Medical Licensing Examination (USMLE) Step 1.
 This exam is a crucial step toward becoming a licensed physician in the United States, and it can be a daunting experience for many students.

-This blog post will explain everything you need to know about USMLE Step 1.
+This blog post will explain everything you need to know about Step 1 USMLE.
 From what it is to how it’s structured to tips for studying and preparing for the exam, we’ll cover all the bases so you can confidently approach the test.

-Step 1 is typically taken after your second year of medical school and covers anatomy, biochemistry, microbiology, pathology, pharmacology, and physiology.
-The exam is designed to test your ability to apply these concepts to clinical scenarios, so you’ll need a solid understanding of both the science and its practical applications.
+The USMLE Step 1 exam is typically taken after your second year of medical school and covers anatomy, biochemistry, microbiology, pathology, pharmacology, and physiology.
+The exam also tests your ability to apply these concepts to clinical scenarios, so you’ll need a solid understanding of both the science and its practical applications.

-The exam is broken down into seven 60-minute blocks, each containing 40-44 questions.
+The exam’s format is broken down into seven 60-minute blocks, each containing 40-44 questions.
 You’ll have 45 minutes of break time between blocks and a 15-minute tutorial at the beginning of the exam.

-The questions are multiple-choice, and they may be presented in a variety of formats, including:
+The questions are multiple-choice, presented in a variety of formats, including:

 The exam is scored on a three-digit scale, with a passing score of 194.
 The average score for first-time test takers is around 230.

-If you are planning to retake the USMLE Step 1, it is important to carefully evaluate the reasons why you did not pass the first time and develop a plan to address those issues.
+If you are planning to retake Step 1 USMLE, it is important to carefully evaluate the reasons why you did not pass the first time and develop a plan to address those issues.

 Here are some general steps you can take to improve your chances of success: